Our Services

 Helpful Resources

-Waking about every 2 hours and dreaming right away is often just normal REM timing and brief arousals, but it can also come from stress, fragmented sleep, recent sleep loss or alcohol changes, hormonal shifts, medications, or treatable conditions like sleep apnea.
+Waking every 2 hours and dreaming immediately can reflect normal REM sleep cycles and brief arousals, but frequent awakenings with vivid dreams may also signal stress, fragmented sleep, recent sleep loss, alcohol use, hormonal changes, medications, or treatable conditions like sleep apnea or REM sleep behavior disorder.

 The good news: in many cases, this pattern has understandable explanations rooted in how normal sleep works.
 But in some situations, frequent awakenings and vivid dreams can signal an underlying sleep issue that deserves attention.